 Our mission statement:

 Supporting enlightened institutions and communities through the definition, planning and design of enriched environments and facilities that build culture.
-Our clients include Colleges, Corporations, Hotels & Restaurants, Cities and towns, Private Secondary Schools, Summer Camps & Recreation Centers, and Libraries.
+Our clients include Colleges & Universities, Corporations, Hotels & Restaurants, Commercial Retail, Cities and Towns, Government Agencies, Private Secondary Schools, Summer Camps & Recreation Centers, and Libraries.

 Our service mission is: